umitkoc/MDES-TR/README.md

-# Org.OpenAPITools - the C# library for the Mastercard Digital Enablement API
+# Org.OpenAPITools - the C# library for the Mastercard Digital Enablement - TR API

 The Mastercard Digital Enablement API encompasses a set of APIs that are initiated by the Token Requestor for the purposes of creating and managing the life cycle of a token.
 **Authentication**